nestjs/docs.nestjs.com/content/techniques/performance.md

 bootstrap();
 ```

-Note that Fastify, by default [listens only on the `localhost 127.0.0.1` interface](https://www.fastify.io/docs/latest/Getting-Started/#your-first-server), so you should specify `'0.0.0.0'` in the `listen()` call as shown above to accept requests from other hosts.
+Note that Fastify, by default listens only on the `localhost 127.0.0.1` interface ([read more](https://www.fastify.io/docs/latest/Getting-Started/#your-first-server)), so you should specify `'0.0.0.0'` in the `listen()` call as shown above to accept requests from other hosts.

 #### Platform specific packages